-For me, the DX220 MAX is really the DX220 with a reworked analog stage and power supply.
-However, that is still a pretty significant changeup.
+For me, the DX220 MAX is the DX220 with a reworked analog stage and power supply.
+However, that is still a pretty significant change.
 With the digital and analog side split though you can see easily where the differences and similarities are.

 Both have Android 8.1 Oreo, they operate in virtually the same manner with access to Google Play via APK Pure.
 They also both dual boot into Mango OS and only very nuanced differences there such as no physical button option since the DX220 MAX has no physical buttons other than to power it on.

-The only key difference is the power supply which is dedicated on the DX220 MAX digital setup and shared on the DX220 with its analog output.
+The only key difference is the power supply which is dedicated to the DX220 MAX digital setup and shared on the DX220 with its analog output.

 The DX220 MAX is a fixed amplification stage but with a dedicated high voltage battery power supply (DC in only not USB-C) and a mix of 3.5mm and 4.4mm PO and LO.
 None of the iBasso amp cards have that same combination at the time of writing.
 Many of them opt for 2.5mm TRRS/3.5mm combos or a single 4.4mm PO like the AMP8.

 The maximum Vrms output on the DX220 MAX compared to the AMP cards is higher by up to 25% on AMP1 MKII and similar for the AMP8.
-You get more power as well as cleaner power from the DX220 MAX and is better suited to driver high impedance headphones.
+You get more power as well as cleaner power from the DX220 MAX which is better suited to driver high-impedance headphones.

 Much prefer the superior analog potentiometer of the DX220 MAX to the rotary dial of the DX220.
 It is more accurate and far easier to access.
 The DX220 dial is very tight to the body and difficult to use with the soft case often getting in the way.